Volunteer at Brightwater

 Whether you want to give back to your community, boost your skills or discover a new perspective, volunteering at Brightwater can be everything you’re looking for and more.

-Our Brightwater Buddy Volunteer Program provides our residents with the opportunity to connect to the community, by matching them with someone like you, known as their Brightwater Buddy.
+Our Brightwater Buddies Volunteer Program provides our residents with the opportunity to connect to the community, by matching them with someone like you, known as their Brightwater Buddy.

 As part of this program, you will be matched with a resident, giving you the opportunity to connect with the individual deeply and enrich their social, cultural and spiritual wellbeing.
 This not only benefits our residents, but you as a potential buddy too, who can in turn build stronger friendships.